AlexanderRipar/toy-language/README.md

   extend this to `u<any-bit-width>`.
 - Signed integers - `s8`, `s16`, `s32` and `s64`.
 Just like for unsigneds,
   these shall eventually be arbitrary-width.
+- IEEE 754 single- and double-precision floating point numbers - `f32` and
+  `f64`.
 - boolean truth values - `bool`
 - The unit type - `void`
 - slices, or counted pointers - `[]<element-type>`